-We have increased our PTPS from three to six and each has responsibility for one year group.
+Each Principal Teacher of Pupil Support has responsibility for one year group.
 They work with the relevant DHT Year Head in relation to routine pupil support issues for their year group and with the DHT with overall responsibility for Pupil Support particularly in relation to pupils on stage 2-4 of staged intervention and interagency support.
 The PTPS has responsibility for the pastoral care and development of the pupils in his/her year group, ensuring that appropriate support for learning is available as required and where necessary identifying pupils for whom additional assessment arrangements may be necessary.
 One PTPS in the team has overall responsibility for liaising with Learning Support and for ensuring that support for pupils with learning needs is in place.